-The invalidity is declared where absolute/relative grounds of refusal exist.
+Invalidity is declared where absolute/relative grounds of refusal exist and the application for trademark registration is made in bad faith.

-9.2 What is the procedure for invalidation of a trade mark?
+9.2 What is the procedure for invalidation of a trade

 A lawsuit may be filed by the interested party with the First Instance Court of Tirana.